 Concorde Takes Flight for Final Time

-NEW YORK (AP) _ The Concorde soared into the sky on its last regular passenger flight Friday, heading for London as the world bid adieu, cheerio and farewell to the era of supersonic travel.
+NEW YORK (AP) _ The Concorde soared into the sky on its last passenger flight Friday, heading for London as the world bid adieu, cheerio and farewell to the era of supersonic travel.

 The British Airways plane, the skinny, needle-nosed 20th-century icon of international jet-setters, departed from John F. Kennedy International Airport on its final flight home.